faisalofficial/C-Language/3) Loop Control Structure/README.md

 - (g) Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered

+- (h) Write a program to print all prime numbers from 1 to 300.
+(Hint: Use nested loops, break and continue)

+- (i) Write a program to add first seven terms of the following series using a for loop: 1/1! + 2/2! + 3/3! ..........